ronandi/ronandi.github.io/_posts/2013-08-19-how-to-make-a-simple-groupme-bot-with-sinatra-and-heroku.markdown

 date:   2013-08-19
 ---

-In this simple post, I'll show you how to make an very simple GroupMe bot.
+In this simple post, I'll show you how to make a very simple GroupMe bot.

 Prerequisites
 -------------